goldcaddy77/warthog/README.md

 ## Prerequisites

-Warthog currently only supports PostgreSQL as a DB engine, so you must have Postgres installed before getting Warthog set up.
-(Note: Postgres 12 is not currently supported)
+Warthog currently only supports PostgreSQL as a DB engine, so you must have Postgres (version 10, 11 or 12) installed before getting Warthog set up.

 <details>
 <summary>Expand for Postgres installation options</summary>